Diganta20/yt_offline_summ/README.md

 Usage:
 Run python main.py and enter any public YouTube URL when prompted.
 The app downloads the audio, transcribes it with Whisper, summarizes with T5, then saves outputs/transcript.txt (full transcription) and outputs/summary.txt (concise summary) with 100-character wrapped lines for easy reading.
+Note: Inorder to successfully run this project ffmpeg must be present in your device.

 Example flow: